sksharan/OpenGLTest/README.md

 The program supports multiple methods for creating objects in the scene.
 A <code>RenderableObject</code> is any object that can be rendered to the screen, and all of the following object types are subclasses of <code>RenderableObject</code>.
 An <code>OBJObject</code> is an object with the data that comes from Wavefront OBJ files; this project implements a basic OBJ parser but there are also libraries like Assimp that can handle parsing (http://assimp.sourceforge.net/).
 A <code>HeightmapObject</code> is a grid-based object with height values given by a greyscale 'heightmap' image.
 A <code>PerlinHeightmapObject</code> is much like a <code>HeightmapObject</code> but with height values given by a Perlin noise equation, and the infinite landscape is made up of multiple instances of <code>PerlinHeightmapObject</code>.

-<br>•	Object creation via Wavefront OBJ files (files that encode information about 3D models)</br>
-<br>•	Terrain creation via height maps (greyscale images that encode height information)</br>
-<br>•	Users can generate a set of predefined objects through simple key presses</br>
-<br>• Users can apply affine transformations to these objects and change the way that they are rendered</br>
-<br>•	Axis-Aligned Bounding Boxes (AABB) and Oriented Bounding Boxes (OBB) for each object, allowing for mouse picking</br>
-<br>•	Multiple point lights can be placed, each implementing the Phong reflection model per-fragment</br>

-When the program is started, the user starts in the middle of a procedurally generated landscape.
-The user can then move around the scene and generate a variety of objects, each of which can be manipulated in various ways.
-The landscape is generated in chunks, and as the user moves around, new chunks are created around the user, making the world infinitely large.
-The controls are:

 <br>• <b>Moving the mouse</b>: Look around the screen.
 To regain control of the mouse cursor, press the M key.
 To go back to looking around in the scene, press the M key again.</br>
 <br>• <b>Left-click</b>: Select an object on the screen.
 The landscape itself cannot be selected.</br>
 <br>• <b>ESC</b>: Closes the window and terminates the program.</br>